pyiron/.github/profile/README.md

 | [structuretoolkit](https://github.com/pyiron/structuretoolkit) | Build, analyse and visualise atomistic structures for materials science.                                                                     |                                                | [:package:](https://anaconda.org/conda-forge/structuretoolkit) |

 ## Next Generation Developments :rocket:
-Based on the experience with the stable pyiron version and the success of the standalone packages, the pyiron framework continuous to innovate in the field of workflows for materials science.
+Based on the experience with the stable pyiron version and the success of the stand-alone packages, the pyiron framework continues to innovate in the field of workflows for materials science.
 At the current stage `pyiron_workflow` is planned to be the future replacement of `pyiron_base` towards a more functional approach to workflows:

 | Repository                                                   | Description                                                             |                         Conda Package                         |
 |--------------------------------------------------------------|-------------------------------------------------------------------------|:-------------------------------------------------------------:|